baudelaine/ocp-esx/Prepare-OCP.md

 #### Check nodes logical volume

+> :warning: Run this on Controller

 	ansible nodes -a 'lvs'

-# Make a ReadyForOCP snapshot
+# Make a snapshot

 ## On Controller

+> :warning: Run this on Controller

 ```
 for node in lb m1 m2 m3 n1 i1 n2 i2 n3 i3 nfs; do ssh -o StrictHostKeyChecking=no root@$node-$OCP 'hostname -f; poweroff'; done